Remodernised warfare

 With a lower action pace than the sequels, combined with the more down to earth and "boots on the ground" gameplay, makes this feel refreshingly simple and more welcome than later COD instalments futuristic style.
 The flashback, 1980's sniper mission "All ghillied up" feels just as fantastic as it did back then!

-The huge letdown to the excellent gunplay however, is the terrible sound.
+The huge letdown to the excellent gunplay, however, is the terrible sound.
 It's just as tinny and simple as it was back in the original.
 There's not even a heavy bass or meaty sound to any of the weapons.
 It's hugely disappointing that the sound quality wasn't far more upgraded.